bphenriques/explorer-hugo-theme/CONTRIBUTING.md

 # Contributing

-Contributions are very welcome.
-I am no front-end expert, therefore I am sure that are many opportunities for improvement.
+This theme is far from being classified as stable so contributions are very welcome!

+Moreover, I may know one or two things about front-end but I am no expert!
+If you like this theme feel free to pitch in, I thank you for your help.

 # Previewing